 Jersey Giant Chicken Height

 Jersey Giants can reach a height of a whopping 2 feet!
 The hens are usually 20 inches, while roosters can reach 22 to 26 inches in height.

 Jersey Giant Chickens are known as the heavyweights of chicken breeds because of their immense weight.
 Males can weigh up to 15 lbs while females are known to reach 11 lbs.

 Originally, Jersey Giants were known for their black plumage, which is the reason they were called Black Giants.
 Today, you can find Jersey Giants in three standard colors according to the APA: White Jersey Giants, Black Jersey Giants, and Blue Jersey Giants.

 Blue Jersey Giants

 The Blue Jersey Giant is a new addition to the APA’s accepted color varieties, and was only registered in 2003.
-The Blue Jersey Giants have black shanks, much like the Black Giants.
+The blue variety of Jersey Giants have dark willow shanks, much like the Black Giants.
 They differ from the willow colored shanks of the White Jersey Giant.